-The seminars take place on Mondays at 4:00 PM via Zoom for Fall 2020.
-In other years, they take place in A011 of the New Science Center, and refreshments are available (if you get there early).
+The seminars take place on Mondays at 4:00 PM in Kirkpatrick Lecture Hall (SCCE A011) of the New Science Center, and refreshments are available (if you get there early).
 The seminar schedule is located at this link: Seminars & Events and emails will be sent with more details.

-For this comps requirement to be completed, we will note your attendance in the Zoom attendee list.
-In other years we have you sign in on an attendance sheet upon arriving to the seminar.
+For this senior comps requirement to be completed, we will note your attendance by having you sign in on an attendance sheet upon arriving to the seminar.
 Your attendance is expected at all seminars each semester, please reserve Monday 4-5 PM in your schedule for the fall and spring during your senior year.

 If you anticipate or experience conflicts for attending an Amherst Biology seminar, we ask that you make up your absence by attending another seminar of your choice in a related field, either at Amherst College (for example, seminars offered by ENST, BCBP, Neuroscience, etc.) or at one of the five colleges (see the excellent seminar programs at departments at UMASS, for example).
-Also, it is possible that some of our seminars will be recorded on Zoom, so if you miss a seminar please check with Karen Racz on whether a recording exists.
 For all missed seminars, you must submit a summary (no longer than a page) of the replacement seminar you attended along with the seminar title, the name of the speaker, and the date, time, and location of the seminar to Karen Racz.
 You need only make up missed seminars for the weeks when there is a Biology seminar scheduled.